 What is your biggest fear and why?

-Don’t have too many fears but just a concern that many young graduates in third world countries like Uganda, are not tailor-made for our Job markets and business needs but instead want short cuts to easy life at whatever cost.
+I don’t have too many fears but just a concern that many young graduates in third world countries like Uganda, are not tailor-made for innovation, our Job markets or business needs but instead want short cuts to easy life at whatever cost.

-We need a revolution in our education system at universities and other tertiary institution to produce future ready graduates that are digital survey and innovative problem solvers of our future world.
+We need a revolution in our education system at universities, other tertiary institution and lower levels to produce future ready graduates that are digital survey and innovative problem solvers of our future world.

 On the whole, I would like to see young people preparing to take on the opportunities that, for instance, come with oil & gas sector in Uganda.

-In addition to our current foreign exchange inflows of about USD 2-3 million, it’s expected that USD 20 billion is will flow in our country between year 2020 and 2024 to facilitate the Oil & gas sector.
+In addition to our current annual foreign exchange inflows of about USD 2-3 million, it’s expected that about USD 20 billion will flow in our country between year 2020 and 2024 to facilitate (be invested in) the Oil & gas sector.

-The sector will directly employ over 50,000 artisans.
-Unfortunately we may end up importing these specialized workers, importing most of the input content for Oil & Gas and handing back our Forex to other better prepared countries.
+This sector will directly employ over 50,000 artisans.
+All the good work being done at Kigumba and other related institutions notwithstanding, unfortunately we may end up importing many of these specialized artisans and other workers.
+We will as well import most of the input content for Oil & Gas and hand back our precious Forex to other better prepared economies.

 Other minerals, Tourism, regional Trade, Agriculture and other sectors provide a lot of additional opportunities, but as the saying goes, it will only be the prepared ones who will reap the benefits of these national opportunities.